 What does this rating mean?

 Sugar comes in many forms and is found in a wide variety of foods.
-Sugars may be naturally occurring (e.g. the sugar found in fruits) or refined and added to foods (e.g. the white sugar you add to a cake when baking).
+Sugars may be naturally occurring (e.g. the sugar found in fruits) or refined and added to foods (e.g. sugar in soft drinks or the sugar you add to a cake when baking).
 Cutting out refined sugar from the diet has been proposed to improve mood in some cases, and recently there has been a rise in the popularity of sugar free diets.

 There is evidence that eating foods rich in carbohydrates (sugar is a simple carbohydrate) produces a temporary improvement in mood.
-However, it has been proposed that some people have a sensitivity to refined sugar which can lead to lead to depression and overall reduction in wellbeing.
+However, it has been proposed that eating (or drinking) excess amounts of sugar may cause changes in the body which can lead to lead to depression and overall reduction in wellbeing.
 In these cases, it is suggested that cutting out refined sugar may improve mood.

 There are no known disadvantages.